Sônia Braga

 Sônia Maria Campos Braga ([ˈsonjɐ maˈɾi.ɐ ˈkɐ̃puz ˈbɾaɡɐ]; born 8 June 1950) is a Brazilian actress.
 She is known in the English-speaking world for her Golden Globe Award–nominated performances in Kiss of the Spider Woman (1985) and Moon over Parador (1988).
 She also received a BAFTA Award nomination in 1981 for Dona Flor and Her Two Husbands (first released in 1976).
 For the 1994 television film The Burning Season, she was nominated for an Emmy Award and a third Golden Globe Award.
-Her other television and film credits include The Cosby Show (1986), Sex and the City (2001), American Family (2002), Alias (2005), Aquarius (2016), Bacurau (2019), and Fatima (2020).
+Her other television and film credits include The Cosby Show (1986), The Milagro Beanfield War (1988), The Rookie (1990), Angel Eyes (2001), Sex and the City (2001), American Family (2002), Alias (2005), Aquarius (2016), Bacurau (2019), and Fatima (2020).
 In 2020, The New York Times ranked her #24 in its list of the 25 Greatest Actors of the 21st Century.

 Early life

-Sônia Braga was born on June 8, 1950, daughter of Hélio Fernando Ferraz Braga and Maria Braga Jaci Campos, a costume designer from Maringá.
-Sônia's siblings are Júlio, Ana, Hélio and Maria.
+Sônia Braga was born on June 8, 1950, She is daughter of Afro Brazilian Hélio Fernando Ferraz Braga and Maria Braga Jaci Campos, a costume designer from Maringá.
+Sônia's siblings are Júlio, Ana, Hélio, and Maria.
 Sônia is the aunt of Alice Braga, an actress.
 Her parents and her four siblings moved to Curitiba and then to Campinas, São Paulo.
-When Braga was 8 years old, her father died, and she attended a convent school in the city of São Paulo.
-In her teens, she took a job as a receptionist and typist at Buffet Torres, a wedding reception and event catering company in the city of São Paulo.
+When Braga was 8 years old, her father died, and she attended a convent school in São Paulo.

 Career

+In her teens, she took a job as a receptionist and typist at Buffet Torres, a wedding reception and event catering company in São Paulo.

-Sônia's brother, Hélio, presented the TV Tupi children's show, Jardim Encantado.
+Her brother Hélio presented the TV Tupi children's show Jardim Encantado.
 At age 14, Braga was invited by director Vicente Sesso to play small roles in children's programs and teleteatros on TV Tupi, including Jardim Encantado.
-Sônia then joined a theater group in Santo André, in the ABC region.
+Braga then joined a theater group in Santo André, in the ABC region.
 At 17, she debuted in the play George Dandin in Santo André.